Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Locations/Barovia/Alterations to Magic.md

 While in Barovia, characters who receive spells from deities or otherworldly patrons continue to do so.
 In addition, spells that allow contact with beings from other planes function normally-with one proviso: Strahd can sense when someone in his domain is casting such a spell and can choose to make himself the spell's recipient, so that he becomes the one who is contacted.

-COSMETIC SPELL MODIFICATIONS.
+COSMETIC SPELL MODIFICATIONS

-At your discretion, a spell can modified cosmeticaily to enhance the hor. rific atmosptt�rfi' ._Here are:examples: \.�-:.••'I .;-•� e
+At your discretion, a spell can modified cosmeticaily to enhance the horrific atmosphere.
+Here are examples:

 Alarm: Instead of hearing a inerital ping wh n the alarm is triggered, the caster hears a scream.

-Bigby's hand: The ·conjured hand is skeletal.
+Bigby's hand: The conjured hand is skeletal.
-Find familiar: The familiar is undead-not a celes­

-tial, fey, or fiend-and is immune to features that
+Find familiar: The familiar is undead-not a celestial, fey, or fiend-and is immune to features that turn undead.

-turn undead.

-Find steed: The summoned steed is undead-not a ce­ lestial, fey, or fiend-and is immune to features that turn
+Find steed: The summoned steed is undead-not a celestial, fey, or fiend-and is immune to features that turn undead.

 Find the path: A child's spirit appears and guides the caster to the desired location.
 The spirit can't be harmed and doesn't speak.